brillout/telefunc/CONTRIBUTING.md

 pnpm run dev
 ```

-> The `README` instructions of examples use `npm`.
-We use `pnpm` instead if we want to install the entire monorepo and build & link Telefunc's source code.

 Check whether the tests defined in `examples/some-example/*.spec.ts` are still valid and make changes accordingly.
-See [Basics](#basics) to run the example's tests.
+See [Basics](#basics) for how to run the example's tests.